 One cup of raw broccoli only contains 34 calories.
 Making it ideal for weight loss and low-calorie diet plans.
 With just two cups of broccoli a day, you will be consuming less than 100 calories.

-Can I Eat Broccoli On Keto Diet?
+Can I Eat Broccoli On a Keto Diet?

 A typical cup of uncooked broccoli (91 grams) contains 3.7 grams of carbs, making it keto-friendly and a great choice for anyone following a low cab or keto diet [1].